sooluh/notes/clf0m3coh000c09jz3ysy7dwo.md

 ])
 ```

 And the last step, we mix the code that will be pasted into the Minifier middleware.
-We've already commented, so don't forget to understand!
+We've already commented on the code, so don't forget to try to understand what each line of code means and does.

 ```typescript
 // app/Middleware/Minifier.ts